Clicky

 Sure, green suits haven’t always been cool.
 In fact, there may have been a time in not-too-distant history that they were downright ugly.
 (I’m looking at you, the 1970s.)

-However, green suits have come a long way since then.
+However, they have come a long way since then.
 This is a new millennium, and green suits have indeed found their place in it.
-They can be incredibly elegant, professional, or stylishly daring.

 Green Matching Colors